11:00am - 1:00pm

 About the Program

-Guests will learn about the remarkable families that called the property home including the Tullys and the Gouldings (later of Monument Valley fame).
-The fascinating stories of these families include ties to the origins of San Juan County and the State of New Mexico; land surveying and Chicago architecture; the exploits of Billy the Kid; a heart-breaking drowning of a brother and sister in the Animas River; and more!
-Guests will learn about the construction of the home which was built in several phases - one of the oldest remaining in San Juan County.
+Guests will learn about the remarkable families that once called the property home, including the Tullys and the Gouldings, later of Monument Valley fame.
+The fascinating stories of these families include ties to the origins of San Juan County and the State of New Mexico; land surveying and Chicago architecture; the exploits of Billy the Kid; a heart-breaking drowning of a brother and sister in the Animas River; and more.
+Guests will learn about the construction of the home which was built in several phases.
 There is no access to the interior, although it can be seen from outside.
-The house will not remain too much longer due to deteriorating conditions.
+The house will not remain too much longer due to deteriorating conditions, and is on private property not generally accessible to the public.

 About the Presenter

-Patty Tharp is a local historian, writer and genealogist.
-She is the author of the popular two-volume set "The Lost Communities of Navajo Dam" and has presented frequently on the subject.
-Patty has done extensive research on Tully House and the families associated with it.
-A gifted storyteller, Patty will bring the house back to life for the afternoon!
-Additional research provided by Jodi Johnson, a descendant of the Goulding family.
+set "The Lost Communities of Navajo Dam," and has presented frequently on the subject.
+Patty has done extensive research on Tully House and the families associated with it, including a trip to Lincoln County.
+A gifted storyteller, Patty brings the house back to life for the afternoon!
+Her 2025 program at Tully House sold out.

 Event Details